dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Role Based Access Control (RBAC).md

 #### Scope

-In Azure scope is management is hierarchy
+In Azure scope is management as a hierarchy
 A scope can be a Management Group, Subscription, Resource Group, Resources
 Scope is one or more resource to which role is applied
 Answers question: Where can it be done ?